raspberrypi/documentation/hardware/raspberrypi/bootmodes/net_tutorial.md

 ## Client configuration
 Before a Pi will network boot, it needs to be booted with a config option to enable USB boot mode.
 Enabling this config option requires a special `start.elf` and `bootcode.bin` file.

 Install Raspbian lite (or heavy if you want) from the [Downloads page](https://www.raspberrypi.org/downloads/raspbian/) onto an SD card using `Win32DiskImager` if you are on Windows, or `dd` if you are on Linux/Mac.
-Boot the CLIENT Pi.
+Boot the **client** Pi.

 ### Program USB Boot Mode
 First, prepare the `/boot` directory with new `start.elf` and `bootcode.bin` files: